lovasoa/dezoomify-rs/README.md

             up the generic dezoomer, which relies on failed tile loads to detect the dimensions of the image.
 On the contrary, if a server is not reliable, set this value to a higher number [default: 1] --retry-delay <retry-delay>
-            Amount of time to wait before retrying a request that failed [default: 2s]
+            Amount of time to wait before retrying a request that failed.
+Applies only to the first retry.
+Subsequent retries follow an exponential backoff strategy: each one is twice as long as the previous one [default: 2s] --timeout <timeout>

-        --timeout <timeout>
             Maximum time between the beginning of a request and the end of a response before the request should be interrupted and considered failed [default: 30s]